-I have liked Emily Dickinson since I was a teenager and have been to her home twice.
-Maybe when my children are grown, I will move to Amherst, MA and volunteer at her home.
-Or Louisa May Alcott’s home in Concord.
-Or both!
+I have liked Emily Dickinson since I was a teenager and have been to her home as well as Louisa May Alcott’s home twice.

-As much as I love old school houses and rustic farmhouse decor, I typically decorate in white and gray.
+As much as I love old school houses and historic decor, lately I have been decorating in white and gray.
 I adore making my home a beautiful and comfortable place to live and do hospitality.